anthonyharrison/sbom4php/README.md

 # SBOM4JS

-The SBOM4PHP is a free, open source tool to generate a SBOM (Software Bill of Materials) for PHP application in a number of formats including [SPDX](https://www.spdx.org) and [CycloneDX](https://www.cyclonedx.org).
+The SBOM4PHP is a free, open source tool to generate a SBOM (Software Bill of Materials) for a PHP application in a number of formats including [SPDX](https://www.spdx.org) and [CycloneDX](https://www.cyclonedx.org).
-It identifies all of the dependent components which are explicity defined (typically via requirements.txt file) or implicitly as a hidden dependency.

-It can also be used to create a SBOM from a package-lock.json file.
-In this case no transitive components will be identified.

 It is intended to be used as part of a continuous integration system to enable accurate records of SBOMs to be maintained and also to support subsequent audit needs to determine if a particular component (and version) has been used.